-Metropolitan Water Reclamation District of Greater Chicago Press Release Allison Fore Public and Intergovernmental Affairs Officer 312.751.6633 public.affairs@mwrd.org 100 East Erie Street, Chicago, Illinois 60611 For immediate release October 17, 2015 Improved Centennial Trail opens to great fanfare New scenic overlook offers sweeping views above the Des Plaines River Valley (continued)
+Metropolitan Water Reclamation District of Greater Chicago Press Release Allison Fore Public and Intergovernmental Affairs Officer 312.751.6633 public.affairs@mwrd.org 100 East Erie Street, Chicago, Illinois 60611 For immediate release October 21, 2015 Improved Centennial Trail opens to great fanfare New scenic overlook offers sweeping views above the Des Plaines River valley (continued)

-Newly improved Centennial Trail in Willow Springs, IL.
-The new public amenity was unveiled on Sat., Oct.
+Scenic overlook at the new Centennial Hill along the Centennial Trail in Willow Springs, IL.
+The hill was constructed as part of an MWRD project to remove 1.8 million cubic yards of overburden (dirt) from the neighboring McCook Reservoir, a component of the Tunnel and Reservoir Plan (TARP). on Sat., Oct.
 17 at Columbia Woods Forest Preserve in Willow Springs, along property owned by the MWRD and leased to the Forest Preserves of Cook County (FPCC).
-Two new footbills accessible to hikers and eventually to mountain bikes in 2016 have been added to the Centennial Trail.
+Two new foothills accessible to hikers and eventually to mountain bikes in 2016 have been added to the Centennial Trail.

 Slope of new Centennial Hill along the Centennial Trail in Willow Springs, IL.
-The hill was constructed as part of an MWRD project to remove 1.8 million cubic yards of overburden (dirt) from the neighboring McCook Reservoir, a component of the Tunnel and Reservoir Plan (TARP). season will be an added amenity for outdoor enthusiasts looking for an extra challenge."
-Steve Buchtel, executive director, Trail for Illinois, said "The MWRD's made good on its promise to return the Centennial Trail to trail users when they were through, and as a bonus turned a pile of rubble into an amazing "above the trees" trail experience.
-They're leaving the Centennial Trail better than they found it."
-La Grange Lions Club, Cook County Forest Preserves, and Trails for Illinois sponsored an inaugural Centennial Trail Ride between the trail head near Columbia Woods to Illinois Route 83 and back over an eight-mile loop.
+The hill was constructed as part of an MWRD project to remove 1.8 million cubic yards of overburden (dirt) from the neighboring McCook Reservoir, a component of the Tunnel and Reservoir Plan (TARP).

+Riders enjoy the newly improved Centennial Trail.

+Congressman Dan Lipinski enjoys the newly improved Centennial Trail.

 Todd Combs, past president of the LaGrange Lions Club said, "MWRD and Trails for Illinois have been great partners in sponsoring the Centennial Trail Reopening Ride which will benefit the many charities the LaGrange Lions support, including individuals needing help with their vision care, annual recipients of a college scholarship, Constance Morris House and several others.
 And as an avid cyclist, I am thrilled with the way the Centennial Trail has been restored and updated." ###